keybase/book-content/01-account/01-devices.md

 ![]({{url_for("static", filename="img/kb-two-devices.png")}})

 If you lose or replace a device, you can and should remove it.
-You can add any new device that you might buy in the future.
+You can also add any new device that you might buy in the future.
 So long as you don’t lose all of your devices at the same time, you can always access your Keybase account.

 ### Paper keys help, too
 But say you do lose all of your devices at once.
 If you’ve created a paper key, you can still access your Keybase account and remove all of those devices.